cooke99/Predicting-Actual-COVID19-Cases/README.md

 # Predicting-Actual-COVID19-Cases
-Project aimed to determine the actual number of COVID19 cases from March 2020 - May 2020 using the number of deaths as the predictor.
-Assignment completed for EE3020 'Engineering Applications of Machine Learning'.
+This project aimed to determine the actual number of COVID19 cases from 01/03/2020 - 31/05/2020 using the number of deaths as the predictor.
+The project was based on the premise that not enough tests were available to determine the true number of cases in Ireland at the time.
+A number of models were evaluated on the data from 01/06/20 - 02/03/21.
+The assignment was completed for EE3020 'Engineering Applications of Machine Learning'.
 Final grade was 90%.